SAMMISolutions/docs/doc_posts/_triggers/twitch.md

 <hr>

 ##### Moderation
 Triggers for any of the selected moderation events.
+Due to some back-end changes from Twitch, listening to some moderation events currently do not work.

 | Condition | Explanation |
 |-------|--------|